 - Return to the main sheet.

-- Turn off the design mode of the combo box, and double-click to activate the code.
+- Turn off design mode for the combo box and double-click to activate the code.

 - Click on Starfruit.